What are the requirements for PR in Canada?

-If you are foreign skilled workers want to live & work in Canada Permanently and you are having skills, qualifications or experience that Canada needs you may be able to apply for a Canada PR visa, if you are meeting following Canada PR visa requirements.
+If you are a foreign skilled worker planning to live & work in Canada Permanently, have required skills, qualifications or experience that Canada needs you may be able to apply for a Canada PR visa.
+For that, you must have to meet following Canada PR requirements.

 Canada PR points calculator

 - Check If Your Skills are in Demand: Canada employment market is growing steadily.
 There are job opportunities available across the Canada but some specific skills or profiles are urgently needed.
-If you believe your profile / skills are listed as in demand, you cancan only apply PR visa.
-Check your profile is in demand in canada or not
+If you believe your profile / skills are listed as in demand, you can only apply PR visa.
+Check your profile is in demand in Canada or not

-- Skilled Work Experience:- Before apply Canada PR visa , make sure you must have at least 1 year, full time, continuous, paid work Experience in the last 10 years in 1 of these National Occupational Classification (NOC) job groups:
+- What is Skilled Work Experience in Canada:- Before apply Canada PR visa , make sure you must have at least 1 year, full time, continuous, paid work Experience in the last 10 years in 1 of these National Occupational Classification (NOC) job groups:

 If your occupation is falling under skill level C & D you are not eligible to apply PR visa under Express entry Canada, however you can apply Canada PR visa through Canada PNP program.